 Deliberate Values Dissonance: As mentioned above, several (but not all) male characters at least start out pretty sexist because, hey, it's ancient China.
 Also lampshaded when Mulan, after being honored as a hero, gives the Emperor a big hug; Yao asks, "Is she allowed to do that?"
 (No, it would have been punishable by death; then again, after all the rest that happened, the Emperor was perfectly fine with letting it pass).
 The other guys just shrug.

-Determinator: It's easy enough to miss, but Shang actually sends Mulan off midway through the "I'll Make A Man Out Of You" segment.
-That's right, he sent her home and relieved the Fa family of their war duty.
-But she pulled through because of her pride!
+It's easy enough to miss, but Shang sends Mulan off midway through the "I'll Make A Man Out Of You" segment.
+That's right, he sent her home and relieved the Fa family of their war duty but she pulled through because of her pride!

-Drill Sergeant Nasty: Shang has a song illustrating just how nasty he is.
-Downplayed in that he isn't that nasty - he's tough but good, and reacts with approval when he sees his band of miserable slobs becoming efficient and disciplined soldiers.
-The song still sounds exactly like what a Drill Sergeant Nasty is supposed to sound like, with the language cleaned up of course.
+Drill Sergeant Nasty: Shang has a song illustrating just how nasty he is and it sounds exactly like what a Drill Sergeant Nasty is supposed to sound like, with the language cleaned up.
+Besides the language it's downplayed in that he isn't that nasty - he's tough but good, and reacts with approval when he sees his band of miserable slobs becoming efficient and disciplined soldiers. * Drinking Game: Take a sip whenever someone says 'honor'.

 The Emperor, when told his armies will protect him, declared that the armies should go out to protect his people.